RiccardoSpagnoletti/Database/README.md

    - An explanation of each implemented analytic function.

-This project was developed by students of the **Computer Engineering** program at the **University of Pisa** under the supervision of Prof. Gigliola Vaglini and Ing.
+This project was developed for the **Computer Engineering** program at the **University of Pisa** under the supervision of Prof. Gigliola Vaglini and Ing.
 Francesco Pistolesi.

 ---